water32/pxf/README.md

 ## downloads/
 An empty directory that serves as a staging location for Greenplum RPMs for the development Docker image

+## examples/
+The examples directory provides useful examples on how to use PXF to access different external datasources.

 PXF Development
 =================
 Below are the steps to build and install PXF along with its dependencies including Greenplum and Hadoop.